This blog may contain affiliate links. Read our disclosure policy for more info.

 Massages range in price from $35 to $55 USD and you can relax in their indoor pool for as long as you want for $17 USD.

 You can also explore an alternative method of healing called podotherapy which costs just $3 USD for a 20-minute treatment.
 It involves walking on crushed lava rocks which in turn will massage your internal organs by stimulating the pressure points on your feet.

 Regardless of who you choose, this is one of the best things to do in Baños, Ecuador!

 9. Ruta de las Cascadas (Road of the Waterfalls)

 Along the way, you can see many waterfalls such as Cascada Manto de la Novia.
 The ride is breathtaking and finishes at the Pailon del Diablo Waterfall.
-Here you can take a short walk to view “The Devil’s Cauldron”.
+To enter, you’ll just need to pay the $2.50 USD entrance fee and from there you can take a short walk to view “The Devil’s Cauldron“.

-Important info: Bike rental costs $6-$8 USD and entrance to the last waterfall is $1.50.
-The cost of the bus back is $2 USD.
+Bike rentals cost between $6 to $10 USD and you can either buy from one of the companies in person or here online.
 You can ask your bike rental place for an itinerary to follow and places to stop.

 10. Visit the Zoologico de San Martin

 If you’re not visiting the Amazon then your best chance to see some of the cool wildlife that lives there is at the Zoologico de San Martin.
 Here you can see lots of amazing animals and learn about them too!

 The Zoologico de San Martin is a small zoo in Baños that consists of many rescued animals.
 Usually, they are taken from homes where these wild animals have been kept as pets or given by the Ministry of the Environment from the illegal wild animal trade.